Resin canal

-Resin canals or resin ducts are elongated, tube-shaped intercellular spaces surrounded by epithelial cells which secrete resin into the canal.
-These canals are orientated longitudinally and radially in between fusiform rays.
-They are usually found in late wood, or denser wood grown later in the season.
-Resin is antiseptic and aromatic and prevents the development of fungi and deters insects.
+Resin canals or resin ducts are fusiform intercellular spaces surrounded by epithelial cells which secrete resin.
+Canals are lined with 6–8 thin-walled cells and surrounded by layers of parenchyma cells.
+This tissue spreads out to the sides like wings and merges with the canal.

+A three dimensional lattice of canals runs both axially through the wood and radially within medullary rays.
+Axial canals (also called longitudinal canals) are usually found in late wood, or denser wood grown later in the season.

+Resin is both antiseptic and aromatic and prevents the development of fungi and deters insects.